Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ## The Arms Race

 This creates a bad loop.

-Employers receive too many applications, so they screen faster.

-Candidates know they are screened quickly, so they simplify, keyword-pack, and exaggerate the most scannable parts of their experience.

-AI tools make it easier to generate tailored resumes at scale.

-Employers respond with more automation, stricter filters, and even faster triage.

-Candidates respond with more volume.

-Eventually both sides distrust the artifacts they created.

-The employer distrusts the resume because it looks optimized.

-The candidate distrusts the process because they know the resume was barely read.

-Everyone behaves rationally inside a system that produces worse signal.
+Employers receive too many applications and screen faster; candidates respond by simplifying, packing keywords, and exaggerating the most scannable parts of their experience.
+AI makes tailored resumes cheaper, employers add automation and stricter filters, and candidates increase volume.
+Eventually employers distrust optimized resumes, candidates distrust a process that barely reads them, and everyone behaves rationally inside a system that produces worse signal.

 ## What Gets Lost